 Click here for the trail system map.

 The Forest Road Trail is the longest in the park and intersects with some of the smaller trails.
-If you are looking for a challenge, the Chestnut Ridge Trail is the most strenuous in the park that climbs steeply through dense forest and rhododendron thickets.
+If you are looking for a challenge, the Chestnut Ridge Trail is the most strenuous in the park which climbs steeply through dense forest and rhododendron thickets.

 - Trail Info: Family and pet-friendly, watch for bikers